Maximal curves with respect to quadratic extensions over finite fields: Abelian surfaces isogenous to Jacobians of Hallouin-Perret-maximal curves

-We focus in this section on abelian surfaces which are isogenous to Jacobians of genus-2 DM-curves.
+We focus in this section on abelian surfaces which are isogenous to Jacobians of genus 2 HP-maximal curves.
 Recall that by Proposition \ref{Alpha}, the $L$-polynomial of such a curve reads $(1+aT+qT^2)^2$, and so the characteristic polynomial of the Jacobian of such a curve expresses $(T^2+aT+q)^2$.
-The next result will answer the natural question: among the polynomials $(T^2+aT+q)^2$, which ones do correspond to the characteristic polynomial of the Jacobian of a DM-curve?
+The next result will answer the natural question: among the polynomials $(T^2+aT+q)^2$, which ones do correspond to the characteristic polynomial of the Jacobian of a HP-maximal curve?

 The proof will be based upon successive works which aim to describe the characteristic polynomials which can be associated to abelian and Jacobian surfaces.
 Maisner and Nart have characterized in \cite{MNH} when a $q$-Weil polynomial of degree 4 corresponds to an abelian surface defined over ${\mathbb F}_q$ and when this abelian surface is simple.
 Furthermore, Howe, Nart and Ritzenthaler have determined in \cite{HNR} when simple abelian surfaces are isogenous to a Jacobian and also when the isogeny class of a square of an ordinary elliptic curve contains a Jacobian.
-Finally, we will make use of the characterization of abelian surfaces whose isogeny class contains the product of two supersingular elliptic curves given in characteristic 2 by Maisner and Nart (\cite{M-N}), in characteristic 3 by Howe (\cite{Howe}) and in greater characteristic by Howe, Nart and Ritzenthaler (\cite{HNR}).
+Finally, we will make use of the characterization of abelian surfaces whose isogeny class contains the product of two supersingular elliptic curves given in characteristic 2 by Maisner and Nart (see \cite{M-N}), in characteristic 3 by Howe (see \cite{Howe}) and in greater characteristic by Howe, Nart and Ritzenthaler (see \cite{HNR}).
 When the abelian surface is not simple, we use the characterization of Waterhouse (see \cite{Waterhouse}) of a polynomial of degree 2 arising as the characteristic polynomial of an elliptic curve.
-Putting all of this together, one obtains the following characterization of DM-curves of genus 2 related to the structure of their Jacobians.
+Putting all of this together, one obtains the following characterization of HP-maximal curves of genus 2 related to the structure of their Jacobians.